logo

 3. Hydraulic system failure

-Overheated hydraulic oil loses viscosity and can damage pumps and control valves.
+Overheated hydraulic oil loses viscosity and can damage pumps and control valves, including the hydraulic cylinders themselves, prolonged high-temperature exposure degrades cylinder seals well before any external leak becomes visible.
 We saw this firsthand on a New Holland L220, where seals inside the main control valve were scorched due to operating continuously in 42°C ambient heat with a blocked cooler.

 4. Shortened electrical component life